The Sound of Charleston

 The Museum’s outstanding collection tells the story of the Lowcountry, addressing everything from early southern culture and decorative arts to military and natural history.

-Nine hands-on exhibits, including a two-story medieval castle, a pirate ship and an art room, allow your children to explore the arts, sciences and humanities through play.
+Nine hands-on exhibits, including a two-story medieval castle, a pirate ship, and art room.
+Allow your children to explore the arts, sciences, and humanities through play!

 Housing the largest private collection of historically significant manuscripts in the world (more than 1 million).
 Philanthropist David Karpeles supported museum.
 Free.

 Mile long corridor stretches along Meeting Street from Visitor Center to the Nathaniel Russell House.
 Comprehensive array of historical and cultural attractions in Charleston.

 Learn the story of Charleston's role in this inter-state slave trade by focusing on the history of this particular building & site and the slave sales that occurred here.

 Charleston’s postal history.
 The Post Office Building circa 1896 at Meeting & Broad is the oldest continuously operated post office in the Carolinas.

 Museum portrays the history of the school from 1842 to present with photographs, uniforms and archival documents.
 Dress Parade at 3:45pm every Friday during the academic year.

 Market Hall was built in 1841.
 Since 1898, the Daughters of the Confederacy has operated the Confederate Museum, which contains flags, uniforms, swords and other memorabilia.